-Virginia, High school math
+High school mathematics teacher

 Lynn Foshee Reed has been a mathematics instructor at Maggie L. Walker Governor’s School (MLWGS) in Richmond, Virginia, since 1998.
 Reed primarily taught calculus – AP Calculus AB as well as dual enrollment Calculus I, Calculus II, and Multivariable Calculus – in conjunction with Virginia Commonwealth University.
 She has also taught Algebra II, Trigonometry and Mathematical Analysis, and History of Mathematics at MLWGS.
 Previously, Reed taught mathematics at Virginia Tech for eight years.

 Reed originates from southern Illinois and she received her Bachelor of Arts in Mathematics and minored in chemistry at the University of Evansville.
 After two years of teaching high school, she enrolled at Ohio State University where she received both her Master of Arts and Master of Science in Mathematics.
 Reed earned her Gifted Education endorsement in 2002 and achieved National Board Certification in Adolescent and Young Adult Mathematics in 2009.